liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-embedding-portlets-in-themes-and-layout-templates.markdown

 One thing developers often want to do is embed a portlet in a theme or layout template.
 This makes the portlet visible on all pages where the theme/layout is used.
-In the past, this was only possible by hard-coding a specific portlet into place, which has many drawbacks.
-Liferay now provides the *Portlet Providers* framework that requires you only specify the entity type and action to be displayed.
-Based on the given entity type and action, Liferay determines which deployed portlet to use.
-This increases the flexibility and modularity of embedding portlets in Liferay Portal.
+In the past, this was only possible by hard-coding a specific portlet into place, which has many drawbacks. @product@ provides the *Portlet Providers* framework that requires you only specify the entity type and action to be displayed.
+Based on the given entity type and action, @product@ determines which deployed portlet to use.
+This increases the flexibility and modularity of embedding portlets in @product@.

 In this tutorial, you'll learn how to declare an entity type and action in a custom theme/layout, and you'll create a module that finds the correct portlet